eProsima/Fast-DDS-docs/docs/advanced.rst

 Non-strict reliability
 ----------------------

-Using a strict reliability, configuring :ref:`history-qos` kind as ``KEEP_ALL``, determines all samples have to be received by all subscribers.
+Using a strict reliability, configuring :ref:`historyqospolicykind` kind as ``KEEP_ALL``, determines all samples have to be received by all subscribers.
 This implicates a performance decrease in case a lot of samples are dropped.
-If you don't need this strictness, use a non-strict reliability, i.e. configure :ref:`history-qos` kind as ``KEEP_LAST``.
+If you don't need this strictness, use a non-strict reliability, i.e. configure :ref:`historyqospolicykind` kind as ``KEEP_LAST``.

 Slow down sample rate